Troubleshooting

 Section titled “Images show as broken links”Notion’s S3 URLs expire after ~1 hour.
 If downloads failed during sync, run sync again - N2O retries failed media with fresh URLs automatically.

-Also check that Download Media is enabled in Sync Configuration > Sync Behavior.
+Also check that Download Media is enabled in N2O Settings > Sync > Media.

 Large files fail to download